basudev2016/Time-Series-Analysis/README.md

 # Time-Series-Analysis
 This is basic evaluation exercise on open sales dataset.
 Please follow the steps.
 Fork the Notebook and commit the solution.
 Share your git with solution with TA

+Note: please use markdown for highlighting the below solutions.

-# Business Questions & Descriptive Statistics
+## Business Questions & Descriptive Statistics
 - Which Category is Best Selling and Most Profitable?
 - What are the Best Selling and Most Profitable Sub-Category?
 - Which is the Top Selling Sub-Category?